 If all fees are rejected, you will not be able to complete the checkout and so these fees will not appear in your Rejected fee payment history.

 Yes.
 Shortly after submitting the payment order you will receive a (printable) confirmation on screen that the transaction has been approved.
 This confirmation includes the date of payment, and is issued once the EPO receives approval of the transaction from the acquirer.
 It also includes one page for each application paid for within the transaction concerned.

 Yes.
 Central Fee Payment includes a payment history function, enabling users to view the fees they have already paid and to download transaction confirmations.
 Each confirmation includes detailed information about the fees paid for the application or patent in question, and the date on which the transaction was approved.

 The most likely reason is that your payment was not successful.
 Normally, this will be indicated on the screen in Central Fee Payment.
 A credit card transaction can fail for a variety of reasons.
 If this happens, we therefore recommend that you contact the bank that issued your credit card, and check for example that the right transaction limits are in place.

 This information is encrypted, and you may then re-use it for further transactions.
 It is stored by the EPO's payment service provider, Ingenico ePayments, which is a Payment Card Industry Data Security Standard (PCI-DSS) certified organisation.

 Furthermore, credit card acquirer Concardis has a contract to accept, approve and process, on the EPO's behalf, payments by credit card which result in a transfer of funds to the EPO.
 Concardis settles these payments with the card-issuing banks.

 If you wish, you can save your credit card information for further payments.
-If you choose not to, you will indeed have to re-enter it every time you use the service to make a payment.
+If you choose not to, you will indeed have to re-enter it every time you make a payment.

 Please contact EPO Customer Services for clarification.